gibu-george/NICS-XY-scan/README.md

 ## NICS-XY Scan and ICSS Plotting Tools

-This repository contains two Python scripts to automate NICS-XY / ICSS analyses using Gaussian and post-processing of NMR shielding tensors.
+This repository contains two Python scripts to automate NICS-XY analyses and post-processing of NMR shielding tensors.

 The workflow consists of:

 1. Generating Gaussian input files with Bq probe atoms positioned along selected bonds.
 2. Extracting magnetic shielding tensors from Gaussian NMR outputs and plotting NICS-XY curves.

-These tools are useful for aromaticity and magnetic response analyses.

 ---

-## 1. NICS-XY Input Generator
+## 1. NICS-XY Input Generator (nics_xy_scan.py)

 ### Purpose

 Generates Gaussian input files by inserting Bq (ghost) atoms at regular intervals along a user-defined path between bond midpoints.
-This enables automated NICS-XY or ICSS scans.
+This enables automated NICS-XY scans.

 ### How it works

-- Reads an input structure file containing atomic coordinates.
+- Reads an input structure file containing just the cartesian coordinates.
 - User selects bonds by atomic indices.
 - Computes midpoints of selected bonds.
 - Places Bq atoms along the path connecting these midpoints.
 - Writes a Gaussian `.com` input file including the Bq atoms and connectivity section.

-### Required input

-- A Gaussian-style coordinate file containing atomic symbols and Cartesian coordinates.

 ### Running the script

 The script will interactively ask for:

-- Input filename (tab completion enabled)
 - Height of Bq atoms above the molecular plane
 - Bond pairs defining the scan path
 - Distance interval between Bq points